-We have prescribed in the LR, the minimum information to be disclosed when a listed issuer or its subsidiary enters into a transaction. information caters for the transactions and is not meant to be exhaustive.
+We have prescribed in the LR, the minimum information to be disclosed when a listed issuer or its subsidiary enters into a transaction.
+The prescribed information caters for the more common types of transactions and is not meant to be exhaustive.
 What we then expect of the listed issuer is that, in addition to disclosing the information prescribed, the listed issuer should also assess whether the information is sufficient to aid investors in understanding the transaction.
-Such assessment is still necessary as the nature entered into by the listed issuer may be unique additional information to be disclosed.
+Such assessment is still necessary as the nature of the transaction entered into by the listed issuer may be unique and hence, requires additional information to be disclosed.

 Among others, the listed issuer should assess and determine whether the information disclosed allows investors to understand the implications of the transaction on the operations, strategy and financial condition of the listed issuer.

-2.5 To better illustrate our point in paragraph 2.4, we have provided examples below of certain common disclosure practices of listed issuers in relation to transactions where only the minimum information, if at all, is provided.
+2.5 To better illustrate our point in paragraph 2.4 above, we have provided examples below of certain common disclosure practices of listed issuers in relation to transactions where only the minimum information, if at all, is provided.
 The examples also set out our expectations on what should be disclosed instead.